OWLPEN CHURCH OF THE HOLY CROSS

 Owlpen Church is a shrine to their dynastic pride.
 Richly textured, according to David Verey, it is today "the most elaborate Victorian-Edwardian interior in the Cotswolds".

-Services are held regularly, usually on alternate Sundays, throughout the year.
+Services are held regularly, usually monthly on Sundays, throughout the year.